European Accessibility Act fines and penalties by country

 The European Accessibility Act (EAA) has been in force since 28 June 2025.
-Each member state has transposed it into national law with its own fine ranges, enforcement bodies, and procedures.
+There is no single EU-wide fine: each member state sets its own penalties and sanctions in national law, so the amount you face depends entirely on where you trade.
 Below is the current picture for all 27 EU countries, with a deep-dive page for each.

 EAA enforcement timeline